notmuch/notmuch/doc/man1/notmuch-address.rst

             Note: With this option, addresses are printed only after the whole search is finished.
 This may take long time.

+    ``--deduplicate=(no|mailbox)``

+        Control the deduplication of results.

+        **no**
+            Output all occurences of addresses in the matching messages.
+This is not applicable with --output=count.

+        **mailbox**
+	    Deduplicate addresses based on the full, case sensitive name and email address, or mailbox.
+This is effectively the same as piping the --deduplicate=no output to **sort |
+	    uniq**, except for the order of results.
+This is the default.

     ``--sort=``\ (**newest-first**\ \|\ **oldest-first**)
         This option can be used to present results in either chronological order (**oldest-first**) or reverse chronological